divkit/divkit/json-builder/python/README.md

 PyDIVKit examples
 =================

-This library is for working with DivKit with python.
+This library is designed to work with [DivKit](http://divkit.tech/) with python.

 Features:
 * Declarative and imperative DivKit blocks definition